Lorti/manu.ninja/src/pages/2017-10-31-game-state-with-rxjs-5-immutable-js/index.md

 });
 ~~~

-In this function the collision detection really is a two-dimensional algorithm, for which we'll have to transform the polar coordinates saved in the state collection to cartesian coordinates to get the circle's center position.
+In this function the collision detection really is a two-dimensional test.
+That is why we'll have to transform the polar coordinates saved in the state collection to cartesian coordinates, to get the circles' center position.

 ~~~js
 function polarToCartesian(angle, radius) {